MikeHopley/ftl-ships-strategy/index.md

 Mind control can be a strong purchase on a two-tile boarding ship, especially early, as it enables the same early-game tactics as Lanius B.

 When completely safe, destroy systems for surrender offers (as low as 1 hull).
-Boarding with 3 crew can often disable clone/medbays without spending missiles.
+Boarding with three crew can often disable clone/medbays without spending missiles.

 Start two Mantis in the teleporter.
 I like the third Mantis on piloting, as that’s closer to the teleporter and makes the Engi more mobile.
 Start your fourth crew on weapons, then run to engines as needed.